 “Agreement” means the combination of these Terms and the INTTRA Privacy and Security Policy, and any referenced addendums, amendments, exhibits, Service Orders, schedules, SOWs, and/or other contract documents.

 “Alliance Intermediary” means a third party that Customer identifies who may act as an intermediary on behalf of Customer and/or Customer Affiliate(s).

 “Bill of Lading Data” or “BL Data” is transport document (bill of lading or Waybill) data and/or invoice data that describes shipment details, such as the parties to a contract of carriage, references, description of goods, charges and terms of carriage.
 Only Transmitting Carriers may use BL Data for purposes of rendering and issuing bills of lading or Waybills to a shipper.

-“BL Web Services” (formerly “BL-Act”) means the method of accessing the BL Image through the Portal or inttra Web Application.
+“BL Web Services” (formerly “BL-Act”) means the method of accessing the BL Image through the Portal.

 “BL Image” means the Data containing an image file of a bill of lading or Waybill transport document.
 To the extent allowed by individual Carrier(s), the BL Image also supports the remote printing and signing of bills of lading or Waybills to which the Data relates.

 “BL EDI” (formerly “BL Link”) means the method of accessing the BL Image through INTTRA EDI, formerly known as INTTRA Link.